jimmyorourke/cmake-asm-dom-wrapper/README.md

 This project wraps [asm-dom](https://github.com/mbasso/asm-dom) and [gccx](https://github.com/mbasso/gccx) in CMake for easy integration into C++ projects.

-This makes it simple to build dynamic single page web apps entirely in C++ (or CPX, JSX like syntax for C++), using standard CMake and the [Emscripten](https://emscripten.org/) toolchain for WebAssembly, without writing any JavaScript!
+This makes it simple to build dynamic single page web apps entirely in C++ (or [CPX](https://github.com/mbasso/gccx/blob/master/docs/syntax.md), JSX-like syntax for C++), using standard CMake and the [Emscripten](https://emscripten.org/) toolchain for WebAssembly, without writing any JavaScript!

 This project is similar to and was inspired by [asm-dom-cmake](https://github.com/ArthurSonzogni/asm-dom-cmake), but makes some different design decisions and is ready to be dropped into any new C++ WASM project as a submodule.